JavaPhish/cody-intranet-scraper/README.md

 <h1> Open Source Intranet Project Scraper </h1>

 <h4> Usage: </h4>
+	First run the install scripts by using ./install.sh You must be root for it to work properly

+	Now that everything's ready

 	Navigate to the directory for the project (Yes you have to make the directory cry me a river) Then, using the command "idkyet" type in the project number OR the project URL